East End of Loaf Mountain Castle Crown Wilderness

-I considered doing this ascent when I observed it on my attempt up Spread
+I considered ascending this point when I observed it on my attempt up Spread

-Eagle Mountain a couple weeks earlier.
+Eagle Mountain a couple of weeks earlier.
 By following the ridge, I reasoned,

 I might be able to reach the east peak of Loaf Mountain.
 Two weeks ago